djwrisley/RLAC/_pages/dln.md

 Title: Navigating the Digital Wilderness: My Journey into Digital Humanities

-As a 20-year-old university student, I embarked on a new academic adventure this semester: an introductory course in Digital Humanities.
-Little did I know that it would transform the way I perceive, interact with, and create content in the digital realm.
-This narrative explores my evolving digital literacy journey, the strategies I employ in my daily and academic life, and my aspirations for what lies ahead.
+As a 53-year-old former university student, I embarked on a new academic adventure fifteen years ago: a collective project in Digital Humanities.
+Little did I know that it would transform the way that I perceive, interact with, and create content in the digital realm.
+This post traces a decade long digital literacy journey, the strategies I have employed in the past, and the evolving strategies in the present, in my daily and academic life, as well as my aspirations for what lies ahead.

 Before enrolling in this course, my digital literacy skills were primarily centered around the basics.
 I knew how to use social media platforms, compose emails, and write research papers using Microsoft Word.
 My content creation process revolved around the simple tools available on my smartphone, and I hardly ventured beyond that comfort zone.
 Socially, I interacted with friends and classmates on Instagram, Snapchat, and Twitter, but I never delved into the deeper aspects of online communities or digital communication.